DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/app/prompts/intent_classification_head.md

 Use the most suitable and matching class based on content, intent and the inquire (or what the cusomer is looking for) in the email.

 Please provice the answer/response in following format only as a json:
-{"intent": classified class in text, "reason": reason why this class was selected in single sentence}
+{"intent": "classified class in text(string format)", "reason": "reason why this class was selected in single sentence (string format)"}